Alloyed/vmtest/wren/opinion.md

 that API validation/bounds checks should be opt-in, if they even exist at all.
-This to me seems to be counter to the point of using a scripting language in the first place; if I were ok with segfaulting and having to restart my application I could very easily just do that from C++ directly
+This to me seems to be counter to the point of using a scripting language in the first place; if I were ok with segfaulting and having to restart my application I could very easily just do that from C++ directly.

 ## The Vec2/Vec3/Vec4 problem